hahn80/titan-turbojet-docs/database/mongo.md

 # Mongo Query Arrow

-This `mongodb` service can be used to join multiple dataframes.
+This `mongodb` service can be used to query any collection to arrow file.

 Remember to call the right service:
 ```JAVA